jebeaudet/time-to-fold-alerter/README.md

 # Time to fold alerter
-A little rough script to detect a washing machine/dryer load and alert you with [Telegram](https://telegram.org/) or any other GET webhook when the load is over.
+A little rough script to detect a washing machine/dryer load and alert you with [Telegram](https://telegram.org/) or any other GET webhook when the load is over (multiple urls are supported).
 Useful when you don't hear the end of cycle sound.
-It uses the ADXL345 accelerometer with this [convenient driver](https://github.com/pimoroni/adxl345-python) for raspberry pi.
+It uses the ADXL345 accelerometer with this [convenient driver](https://github.com/pimoroni/adxl345-python) for raspberry pi (tested with raspberry pi 1).

 # How to use
 Make sure you have a functional setup with the ADXL345 and that the sensor is anchored on the machine, ready to measure on the **Z** axis.